blemasle/mls800/docs/building.md

 --8<-- "_partials/repositories.md"

- While the PCB and firmware are mandatory, you can totally omit to build the case - which is the most expensive part of the build.
+While the PCB and firmware are mandatory, you can totally omit to build the enclosure - which is the most expensive part of the build.

 ## Important considerations

-!!! warning "Disclaimer"
-    This project was merely a study case and meant for my personal use.
-At the time, I knew almost nothing and had to learn everything.
-As a consequence, and while I did my best to built a "professional" product, it might have some flaws.
+--8<-- "_partials/disclaimer.md"

 !!! warning "Before you really consider this..."
     I've built this rack several years ago, and have been using it since then.
 However, I do not have physical access to the rack at the moment.
 I used some time off to publish this work, and in order to do so, I had to change some parts of the code.
 The 4 years old one I'm using didn't build anymore.
 I'm ==unable to test== these changes at the moment, so please reach to me first if you really considering building the rack!